sardonicism-04/TheReposterminator/README.md

     <br>
 > [Install it here](https://github.com/sardonicism-04/TheReposterminator/raw/master/popout-viewer.user.js)

-TheReposterminator is a Reddit bot made to detect reposts, and help make moderating a whole lot easier.
+TheReposterminator is a Reddit bot made to detect reposts.
-* Indexes submission media as soon as it joins a subreddit
-* Retains indexed media even after being removed from a subreddit, so if readded, it can start working again without a problem
-* Reports possible reposts, and leaves a comment with more detail, listing all detected duplicates

 ## Documentation
 Documentation explaining everything about using and configuring TheReposterminator can be found [here](https://github.com/sardonicism-04/TheReposterminator/raw/master/doc).